Skip to main content

 Goal 18: Beaches and Dunes

-A sea-wall protects homes from sand and waterBeaches and dunes are the physical environments at the very edge of the sea.
-These are highly dynamic places; sand and gravel are moved by wind, waves, and currents.
-They serve as buffers between the energy of the ocean and the land.
+Beaches and dunes are the physical environments at the very edge of the sea.
+These are highly dynamic places in which sand and gravel are moved by wind, waves, and currents.
+Beaches and dunes serve as buffers between the energy of the ocean and the land.
 Beaches and dunes also provide the public with recreational opportunities and draw scores of visitors to Oregon each year.

-Local governments are required to inventory beaches and dunes and describe the stability, movement, groundwater resources, hazards and values of the beach, dune, and interdune areas.
+Local governments are required to inventory beaches and dunes and describe the stability, movement, groundwater resources, hazards, and values of the beach, dune, and interdune areas.
 Local governments must then apply appropriate beach and dune policies for use in these areas.

 Prohibition Areas